owaits/ScreenMonkey.Help/reference/clipTypes/CueListSpaceClip.md

 ![](../../images/SpaceClipCueDialogPlaying.png)

-## How to configure a Space Clip
+## Create a Space Clip

-When you click a slot and choose to add a Space clip, you are prompted to provide a name to identify the space.
+When you click an emopty dashboard slot and pick the Space clip you are prompted to provide a name to identify the space.

 ![](../../images/SpaceClipName.png)

-Type a name into the field and click OK.
+Type a name into the textfield and click OK.

-The Space clip is added to the Main Dashboard and the Cue window is displayed waiting for you to add clips.
+The Space clip is added to the dashboard and an empty cue window is displayed waiting for you to add clips.

 ![](../../images/SpaceClipAdded.png)